Annotation-guided Protein Design with Multi-Level Domain Alignment: Experiment

 \subsection{Protein Design with Domain Annotations}

 In this section, we evaluate the performance of {\method} in generating proteins under the given domain annotations.

 \textbf{Settings:} We utilize two biologically significant domains, zinc-finger domain~\cite{klug1987zinc} and immunoglobulin domain~\cite{brummendorf1995cell}, as the target domain annotation to generate the proteins respectively.
 For each case, we generate $N=300$ protein sequences given the length of the proteins and the annotation set containing the domain annotations of ``zinc-finger'' or ``immunoglobulin domain''.
 For all models, the protein sequences are generated with the same length sampled from natural proteins that have corresponding domain in UniprotKB.
+To further evaluate the generalization ability of PAAG, we further test our model on generating proteins with EGF-like domain.
+The details can be found in Appendix~\ref{appendix.egf}.

 Based on \eqref{equ:mts}, we further define a metric: success rate $\text{SR}_{e}=\frac{M_{T, e}(S)}{N}$ to measure the generation quality with the proportion of proteins that successfully identify the specific domain with the quality threshold $e$.